 All the plans must offer essential health benefits.
 These are the basic insurance benefits that all qualified health plans must provide enrollees.
 States have the discretion to require additional benefits beyond the Essential Health Benefits.
-However, these are minimum benefits and plans can choose to offer additional benefits if they so choose so long as the essential benefits are properly covered.
+However, these are minimum benefits and plans can choose to offer additional benefits so long as the essential benefits are properly covered.
 It is also important to note that since plans differ by the amount of costs they cover, the aforementioned plans may all cover the essential health benefits but they can cost the member different amounts due to the differences in insurance expenses paid for by the plans.
 Below is a brief summary of the 10 Essential Health Benefits that all metal plans must offer:

 Some people have questioned why the metal health plans have the names that they do.
 Part of the reason is that the Affordable Care Act was based on an earlier health insurance reform in Massachusetts.
 The Massachusetts plans had the names Bronze, Silver, and Gold.
 Originally the marketing officer in charge of naming the plans was considering names with historical significance for Massachusetts such as "The Minute Man Plan" and the "Patriot Plan."
 However, after hearing the ideas his wife suggested that he use the name of the medals in the Olympics: Bronze, Silver, and Gold.
 She said that consumers would know instantly that a Silver Plan was better than a Bronze Plan and a Gold Plan was better than a Silver Plan.